…..at Zenni Optical.

 Progressives vs Lined Bifocals

-Progressive bifocals have the two main focus modes, near and distance, but it also has a whole bunch of focus points in-between.
+Progressive lenses not only have the two main focus modes, near and distance, but it also has a whole bunch of focus points in-between.

 Although that comes in handy for focusing on just about anything at any distance……it makes it hard to find (at least for me) the focus I need, and when I do, for example for reading, it is a VERY narrow field of focus not even covering a few words in a paperback book (I read A LOT and the focus width is VERY important).
 As it is (with the progressives)……I have to move my head….constantly….as I read.

-To complete testing of my theory (that lined bifocals may be better for me)……I went online to order simple BIFOCALS (with a line) to test in place of the progressives:
+To complete testing of my theory (that lined bifocals might be better for me)……I went online to order simple BIFOCALS (with a line) to test in place of the progressives:

 Going to the Zenni Optical web site (mainly because of 49er George Kittle’s endorsement), I picked out a cool frame (for me!), and then set out to order the lenses….